 For the buyer to receive more information about the business, they must fill out and return BOTH documents.
 If they refuse, we move on to other candidates.

 Caplinked allows us to monitor user access and behavior.
+We can see who entered, what they viewed, and how long they viewed it.
 It also allows us to grant and/or restrict access to information at a moment’s notice.
 It's a crucial tool to protecting confidentiality during the process.

-In summary, we advertise publicly using a blind ad which our clients approve, reach out and pre-screen interested parties, house all data within a secure Caplinked data room, and selectively choose who is granted access to that data.
+In summary, we advertise publicly using a blind ad which you approve, reach out and pre-screen interested parties, house all of your sensitive information within a secure virtual data room, and selectively choose who is granted access.

-Remember to ask your business broker how they protect confidentiality at every stage of the deal.
+It's important to ask your business broker or M&A advisor how they protect confidentiality at every stage of the deal.

 Stage 3: Due Diligence